harshitha-mutyala/Problem-Solving-With-Python/README.md

 ### Methods Used

 Mathematical Approach
-- Defined recursive expectations using custom-defined random variables.
+- Defined recursive expectations using custom-defined random variables
-- Derived closed-form probabilities where tractable.
+- Derived closed-form probabilities where tractable
-- Used combinatorial logic and conditional probability to form conjectures.
+- Used combinatorial logic and conditional probability to form conjectures

 Simulation Approach (Python)
-- Created a simulation of the string-tying process.
+- Created a simulation of the string-tying process
-- Verified analytic expressions against empirical results.
+- Verified analytic expressions against empirical results
-- Visualised loop-length distributions and expected values using Matplotlib.
+- Visualised loop-length distributions and expected values using Matplotlib

 Validation
 - Matched theoretical predictions with simulation (e.g. P[loop of length N] ≈ 0.0887)
-- Observed convergence in expectations as N → ∞.
+- Observed convergence in expectations as N → ∞

 ---